|

 son, Vorance Barzas, both made tapes of the band performing during

 their long-running gig at Snook’s in Ville Platte.
+For 35 years, the Mamou Playboys were

 there every Saturday night at Snook’s, where people from Evangeline